A full text biography of Elgen Long's life. Born in McMinville, Oregon in 1927, Elgen began work simply selling newspapers on the local street corner.

 Read about ongoing and past research conducted on Amelia Earhart and her disappearance.
 Researching began after his round-the-world flight in the 1970s.

 Elgen's work includes a rich aviation career and ongoing research into Oregon history and the US education system.
+Aviation is constantly in the spotlight, and these stocks are in high demand.
+If you're looking for information on how to buy best stocks, have a look at our article, which details the quickest ways to make your first stock investment.
 Read about his life works.

 Elgen has led a life determined to accomplish his personal goals, and wants to demonstrate to others they can achieve theirs, too.
 When Elgen was the first to solo across the continent of Antarctica, he pushed through temperatures of thirty-three below zero.
 His heater failed on the way to the South Pole, and it would be eight cold hours later before he would land safely on the ice runway at McMurdo Sound.